Here is my analysis of the Great Britain & Ireland (GB&I) men’s amateur golf rankings as at 2nd July 2017 (Quarter 2).

 The table below shows the Golf Bible Combined Amateur Ranking (GBCAR).
 The GBCAR uses the World Amateur Golf Ranking (WGAR) and the Scratch Players World Amateur Ranking (SPWAR) to form a composite ranking based on the average of the two main rankings.

 The orange ‘WAGR v.
 SPWAR’ column shows the difference between each player’s respective rankings.
-There are a number of factors at play here but a cursory glance at those players most affected suggests that the WAGR tends to afford more ranking points to home events whilst the SPWAR favours USA and international tournaments.
+There are a number of factors at play here, such as the event points allocation and ageing approach, the event field assessments and the number of events included.

-Here is a detailed look at the progression over the last 12 months of the Top 30 GB&I players in the SPWAR, my preferred ranking (see Appendix 2 for the reasons why).
+Here is a detailed look at the progression over the last 12 months of the Top 30 GB&I players in the SPWAR, my preferred ranking (see Appendix 2 for the reasons why I rarely reference the WAGR outside this page).

 Moving on to the WAGR, here is a summary of the Top 30 GB&I ranked players.